nxptunx/SampleX/README.md

 ## How To Use For Beginners
 1. Download and Install Python
+2. Download the Script
+3. Unzip it
-2. Open CMD/Terminal and go to the same directory as the Downloaded Script using the "cd" command
+4. Open CMD/Terminal and go to the same directory as the Downloaded Script using the "cd" command
-3. Run This Command-"pip install -r requirements.txt",and wait for it to download
+5. Run This Command-"pip install -r requirements.txt",and wait for it to download
-4. Run the script-"python samplex.py"
+6. Run the script-"python samplex.py"
-5. Input the SampleFocus URL when prompted
+7. Input the SampleFocus URL when prompted
-6. Press Enter
+8. Press Enter

 Your Sample will be downloaded to the same directory with the python script